UniBioDicts/vsm-dictionary-bioportal/README.md

 This specification relates to the function:
  `getEntries(options, cb)`

+If the `options.filter.dictID` is properly defined and none of the dictIDs used for filtering are BioPortal-related (meaning that they do not have the `data.bioontology.org/ontologies` as a substring), then `getEntries` returns an empty object result.

 Depending on the `options.filter.id` and `options.filter.dictID` properties and following the vsm-dictionary parent class [specification](https://github.com/vsmjs/vsm-dictionary/blob/master/Dictionary.spec.md),